Definition:

 Frequently asked questions about Ajax

-What is a common mistake when interpreting Ajax?
+What errors are common when using Ajax?